-- INJURY OR DAMAGE INVOLVING MOTOR VEHICLE: All cases for damages associated in any way with a motor vehicle (automobile, truck, motorcycle, etc.), with or without accompanying personal injury.
+INJURY OR DAMAGE INVOLVING MOTOR VEHICLE: All cases for damages associated in any way with a motor vehicle (automobile, truck, motorcycle, etc.), with or without accompanying personal injury.
 Examples include personal injury, property damage, and wrongful death cases.
-Any type of driver's license suspension case, however, is not included in this category. - INJURY OR DAMAGE OTHER THAN MOTOR VEHICLE: Cases for personal injury or damages not arising out of an event involving a motor vehicle.
-Examples include "slip-and-fall" cases.
+Any type of driver's license suspension case, however, is not included in this category.

-3. TAX CASES:

-Suits brought by governmental taxing entities for the collection of taxes.

-4. SUITS ON DEBT:

-Suits based on enforcing the terms of a certain and express agreement, usually for the purpose of recovering a specific sum of money.
+- INJURY OR DAMAGE OTHER THAN MOTOR VEHICLE: Cases for personal injury or damages not arising out of an event involving a motor vehicle.
+Examples include "slip-and-fall" cases. - TAX CASES: Suits brought by governmental taxing entities for the collection of taxes. - 4.
+SUITS ON DEBT: Suits based on enforcing the terms of a certain and express agreement, usually for the purpose of recovering a specific sum of money. - DIVORCE: (Applicable only for some County Courts at Law.)

-5. DIVORCE:

-(Applicable only for some County Courts at Law.)
 Suits brought by a party to a marriage to dissolve that marriage pursuant to Family Code Chapter 6.
-(Annulments are not reported here, but under All Other Family Law Matters.)

-6. ALL OTHER FAMILY LAW MATTERS:

-This category includes all family law matters other than divorce proceedings and those juvenile matters which are reported in the Juvenile Section, including:

-- Motions to modify previously granted divorce decrees, or other judgment or decrees, in such matters as amount of child support, child custody orders, and other similar motions which are filed under the original cause number; - b.
+(Annulments are not reported here, but under All Other Family Law Matters.) - ALL OTHER FAMILY LAW MATTERS: This category includes all family law matters other than divorce proceedings and those juvenile matters which are reported in the Juvenile Section, including: - Motions to modify previously granted divorce decrees, or other judgment or decrees, in such matters as amount of child support, child custody orders, and other similar motions which are filed under the original cause number; - b.
 Annulments; - c.
 Adoptions; - d.
 Changes of name; - e.
 Termination of parental rights (child protective service cases); - f.
-Dependent and neglected child cases; - Removal of disability of minority; - h.
+Dependent and neglected child cases; - g.
+Removal of disability of minority; - h.
 Removal of disability of minority for marriage; - i.
-Voluntary legitimation (Section 160.201, Texas Family Code); and - j.
-All other matters filed under the Family Code which are not reported else where.
+Voluntary legitimation (Section 160.201, Texas Family Code); and - All other matters filed under the Family Code that are not reported elsewhere. - OTHER CIVIL: All civil cases not clearly identifiable as belonging in one of the preceding categories.